Empire Aircraft Detailing

 Boot care should be part of every turboprop exterior maintenance cycle, not an afterthought.
 Because boots degrade continuously from environmental exposure, we build boot refurbishment intervals into recurring maintenance and fleet plans so protection is maintained rather than restored after damage appears.

-De-ice boots are common on turboprops such as the King Air, PC-12, TBM, and Meridian, as well as many piston twins.
+De-ice boots are common on turboprops such as the King Air, Pilatus PC-12, TBM, and Meridian, as well as many piston twins.
 We tailor the treatment to your boot material and condition, coordinating the service alongside a full exterior detail for efficiency.

 Service Tiers